SyuanTsai/Darktide-Mod-radar/README.md

 - Normal radar range now supports **10 m** to **200 m**, and the zoom keybinds can temporarily control that range while the radar zoom modifier is held.
 - **Auspex** is a full radar style with an optional animated sweep, and the same Auspex scanner background can also be selected as a guide option for Square and Circle radar styles.
 - Teammates, teammate marker range, the local player center dot, and player smart tags now have separate controls, so ally information can be tuned more precisely.
 - Player smart tags support optional distance text, but no longer use player-tag elevation arrows or related elevation hiding behavior.
+Enemy markers can use vertical arrows separately through their own category options.
 - Supported ability-marked and smart-tag outlined enemies can optionally be treated as radar-visible targets, and shared `special_target` outline handling is gated to the local owning context so unrelated outlines do not leak into radar visibility.
+Enemy vertical arrow toggles only affect arrow display, not whether those enemies are eligible for radar visibility.
 - Nearby highlights now support thickness, opacity, optional custom color override, and optional distance labels, and their placement was adjusted to stay aligned more reliably under scaled HUD layouts.
 - **Tagged enemies only** and **Tagged items only** are filters, not new marker families.
 They reuse the game's active tag state and let tagged targets ignore the normal radar range limit while tagged.
 - Expedition POIs and section-scoped expedition items are filtered to the active expedition section.
 POI categories can independently show icon-only markers, include meter distance text, or be hidden.
 Sanctuary-state transitions trigger cleanup so stale safe-zone markers do not leak into open zones, while active player-dropped Tech-Remnants can still be shown.